 Soil and Land Resources Series

-This is the new State-wide standard for soil mapping.
-It combines both previously published and new areas and is based on CMA boundaries or areas of State significance.
+This new State-wide standard for soil mapping combines both previously published and new areas.
+It is based on Catchment Management Authority (CMA) boundaries or areas of State significance.
 Future publications will be based on targeted regions of the State where soil and land information is vital for land use planning and infrastructure development.